Crisenpuer/FactorioChangelogParser/README.md

 # FactorioChangelogParser
-Changes Factorio changelog.txt to one that will look good on Github
+Changes Factorio changelog.txt to one that will look good on Github.
+You can check the example files to see the difference by yourself!

 # Usage